dogelayer/dogelayer-blog/content/posts/web3.py-quick-test.md

 date = 2024-01-02T11:52:31+08:00
 +++
 Web3.py is a python interface for interacting with the Ethereum compatible blockchain.
-Dogelayer will build a Dogecoin L2 based on go-ethereum, so we need to known how to access it.
+Dogelayer will build a Dogecoin L2 based on go-ethereum, so we need to know how to access it.

 ## Install
 We need 3.7.2 or higher version of Python and using pip to install Web3.py: